Airaa: Plot

-The film begins with Yamuna (Nayanthara), a journalist, who is so agitated at her work.
-She runs away from home to escape a marriage alliance to meet her grandmother Parvathy (Kulappulli Leela) and stay with her.
-She goes to stay with Parvathy in the rural area of Tamil Nadu.
+The film begins with Yamuna (Nayanthara), a journalist.
+She runs away from home to escape a marriage alliance.
+She meets her grandmother Parvathy (Kulappulli Leela) and stay with her.
 Meanwhile, Amudhan (Kalaiyarasan) is investigating a string of deaths that have been happening in the area.
-Meanwhile, Yamuna, Parvathy, Mani (Yogi Babu), and Mani's little nephew Babloo (Ashwanth Ashokkumar) start making fake ghost videos on YouTube, which go viral.
+Meanwhile, Yamuna, Parvathy, Mani (Yogi Babu), and Mani's little nephew Babloo (Ashwanth Ashokkumar) start making fake ghost videos on YouTube.

-Yamuna is being haunted by a ghost but is unsure who it is.
+Yamuna is being haunted by a ghost.
 One night, she and her grandmother are attacked by the ghost.
-Yamuna wakes up in a hospital and learns that her grandmother is alive but in critical condition.
-She later sees a butterfly in the middle of the night, which leads her out of her room.
-On the floor, she finds drawings of the butterfly, which leads her to her grandmother's hospital room.
+Yamuna wakes up in a hospital at 3:33 AM and learns that her grandmother is alive but in critical condition.
 She finds her grandmother dead.
 Amudhan, who is talking to the ghost, Bhavani (Nayanthara), tells her that revenge is not important and that she should not kill people.
 Bhavani says her job is almost done: she just needs to kill Yamuna.

 At Parvathy's funeral, Yamuna's parents criticise Mani about his idea of making the fake ghost videos.
-Yamuna is greeted by Babloo, who says that Bhavani is a good person and that everyone killed her.
-Babloo's face then turns into ash, revealing that he was never there and he is not Mani's nephew; he was a ghost as well.
-Yamuna does research on Babloo and Bhavani while Amudhan tries to locate Yamuna to save her.
+Yamuna finds out that Babloo never existed, he was just a vision and a ghost as well.
+She does research on Babloo and Bhavani while Amudhan tries to locate Yamuna to save her.
 Yamuna's research leads her to Amudhan's house and the two meet.
-Yamuna also locks the haunted house and goes back to her parents to escape the ghost, but the ghost haunts her there as well.
-One night, the same butterfly leads Yamuna out of her bedroom and she screams in horror when she sees Bhavani and Babloo's ghosts together.
+One night, a butterfly leads Yamuna out of her bedroom and she screams in horror when she sees Bhavani and Babloo's ghosts together.
 She then hears her parents crying for help, only to find them sleeping.
-Yamuna sees a drawing of the butterfly on the window and breaks down.